-Health - An exhibit that shows learning through food choices, physical activity, safe activities, skills such as first aid and CPR, careers, and/or healthy lifestyle choices.
+10450 Health - An exhibit that shows learning through food choices, safe activities and skills such as first aid and CPR, careers, and healthy lifestyle choices.

-10460 Home Improvement - An exhibit that shows learning in planning, improving, and caring for your home living space, including extended personal living areas immediately adjacent to the home.
+10460 Home Improvement - An exhibit that shows learning in planning, improving and caring for your home living space, including extended personal living areas immediately adjacent to the home.
 Exhibits may include new or refinished/reclaimed/restored items.
 Exhibits showing learning about home design, furniture, home accessories, and fabrics must include information about how design elements and art principles were applied.

-Home Improvement Special Rules:
+Home Improvement Special Rule

-- 1. Items entered for exhibition at the Iowa State Fair must be ready for display in the home: pictures framed, wall hangings and pictures ready to hang, etc. Make sure hangers are strong enough to support the item.
+Items entered must be ready for display in the home: pictures framed, wall hangings and pictures ready to hang, etc. Make sure hangers are strong enough to support the item.
 Command Strips or other quick attach products are usually not adequate hangers.
-Items not ready for display will be dropped one ribbon placing. - 2.
-Exhibit write-up/information must include source of inspiration and/or references indicating where the idea or information was obtained, giving credit to original author(s), designer(s), artist(s).
+Items not ready for display will be dropped one ribbon placing.

-10470 Sewing and Needle Arts - A constructed item (sewn, knitted, crocheted, or other process) that shows learning and skill in sewing, knitting, crocheting, or other needle arts.
-May include the construction of household items such as pillowcases, curtains, table runners, quilts, wall hangings, etc. Exhibits in this class are not intended to be worn by humans.
+10470 Sewing and Needle Arts - Constructed Item - Constructed item (sewn, knitted, crocheted, or other process) that shows learning and skill in sewing, knitting, crocheting, or other needle arts.
+May include the construction of household items such as pillowcases, curtains, table runners, quilts, wall hangings, or other items.
+Exhibits in this class are not intended to be worn by humans.

-10472 Sewing and Needle Arts: Other Ideas/Educational Exhibits - Any other educational exhibit that shows learning about sewing and needle arts including construction techniques, use and care of fabrics and fibers, design illustrations, decorative processes, careers, etc.
+10472 Sewing and Needle Arts - Other Ideas/Educational Exhibits

+Any other educational exhibit that shows learning about sewing and needle arts including but not limited to construction techniques, use and care of fabrics and fibers, design illustrations, decorative processes, careers.

-NOTE: Exhibits in classes 10470 and 10472 should include information about application of design elements and art principles if appropriate for the exhibit.
+Sewing and Needle Arts Special Rules: Exhibits in classes 10470 and 10472 should include information about application of design elements and art principles if appropriate for the exhibit.

-10480 Other Family and Consumer Science - An exhibit that demonstrates learning about a family and consumer science topic that does not fit any other Family and Consumer Science class listed.
+10408 Other Family and Consumer Science - An exhibit that demonstrates learning about a family and consumer science topic that does not fit any previous Family & Consumer Science class listed.